luchiangabriel/Projects/Roll The Dice/README.md

 | <center>anything else | <center>invalid input |

 - Will have a delay time of 1 second then it will display the result values of the dices
-- After that you will be able to play again or to stop it by pressing 'n'
+- After that you will be able to play again or to stop it